The Rundown

 The Rundown (known internationally as Welcome to the Jungle) is a 2003 American action comedy film directed by Peter Berg and written by James Vanderbilt and R.J.
 Stewart from a story by Stewart.
 It follows an aspiring chef working as a debt collector for a loan shark who is tasked with retrieving the loan shark's son, who went to Brazil to search for a lost artifact.
 The film stars Dwayne Johnson, (Note: Credited under his ring name "The Rock".)
 Seann William Scott, Christopher Walken and Rosario Dawson.

 The film was released by Universal Pictures in the United States, Canada and Japan and by Columbia TriStar Film Distributors International under the Columbia Pictures label internationally on September 26, 2003.
-It received positive reviews but was a box office failure, grossing $80.9 million on an $85 million budget.
-The film managed to get a huge cult following in the years since.
+It received positive reviews but was a box office failure, grossing $80.9 million on an $85 million budget, though it has made an cult following in the years since.

 Plot

 Beck is an aspiring chef who works as a debt collector for loan shark and bookie Billy Walker.
 He is sent to a nightclub to retrieve a championship ring from a football player, after which he is assaulted by one of Billy's other collectors.
 Angry, he tells Billy that he wants out of the business.
-Billy insists that he undertake one final job: retrieve Billy's son Travis from a small mining town in Brazil, for which Beck will be given enough money to open his own restaurant.
+Billy asks that he take one final job: retrieve Billy's son, Travis, from a mining town in Brazil, for which Beck will be given enough money to open his own restaurant.
 He accepts and leaves for Brazil.

 Arriving in the town of El Dorado, Beck meets Cornelius Hatcher, who runs the town's mining operation.
 Hatcher charges Beck ten thousand dollars for his permission to take Travis home, but reneges after he finds out Travis has discovered a lost golden artifact known as O Gato do Diablo (the Devil's Cat).
-Hatcher and his men confront Beck in the local bar, but he manages to fend them off and leave with Travis.
+Hatcher and his men confront Beck in the local bar, but he fends them off and leaves with Travis.
 On the way back to the airfield, Travis forces the pair's Jeep off the road and into the jungle.
 He attempts to escape but is recaptured by Beck.
 After an unfortunate encounter with some monkeys, the two find themselves in the camp of a local rebel movement.

 Travis convinces the rebels that Beck works for Hatcher and was sent to kill them all.
 Beck gains the upper hand in the ensuing fight before the rebel leader Mariana, whom Beck met earlier at the bar, intervenes.
-She wants the Gato so it can be used to ensure the locals can free themselves from Hatcher, but Hatcher and his men suddenly attack the camp and kill many rebels.
-Beck, Travis, and Mariana escape the camp and Beck makes Mariana a deal: she helps him get Travis to the airfield in exchange for the Gato.
-After some searching, Travis leads them to a cave behind a waterfall where the Gato is located.
+She wants the Gato so it can be used to ensure that the locals can free themselves from Hatcher, but Hatcher and his men attack the camp and kill many rebels.
+Beck, Travis, and Mariana escape, and Beck makes Mariana a deal: she helps him get Travis to the airfield in exchange for the Gato.
+Travis leads them to a cave behind a waterfall where the Gato is located.
 They retrieve it and begin the journey back.